ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Users Can Configure the Screen Saver | No | Disable the ability for users to configure the screen saver for all Windows 10 SOE devices
 Require Password on Wake | Configured | Users will be required to enter their password on machine wake up.
 This is defined as per ACSC 1909 Windows 10 Hardening guide

-### Profiles, Personalization, and Folder Redirection
+### Profiles, personalization, and folder redirection

 Profiles are a collection of data and settings for each user of a Windows computer.
 Examples of data captured as part of a user's profile are user settings, desktop shortcuts, and application settings.